Cookie04CZ/GlyphRepair/README.md

 <img width="652" height="532" alt="Analysis font list" src="https://github.com/user-attachments/assets/94d41779-0d58-4ddf-b972-a59ceb79aadc" />
 <p>

-If your file doesn't contain any repairable fonts, you will get message "This document does not contain any fonts that can be repaired."
-If that happens, there are other programs that may be able to fix it, but with lower fidelity.
+If your file contains only unsupported fonts, you will get message "This document does not contain any fonts that can be repaired."
+If that happens, there are other programs that may be able to repair it, but with lower fidelity.
 We wrote about [one of them here](#other-ways-to-fix-your-documents-but-with-lower-fidelity).

 # Mapping your first document